 I graduated from my Ph.D. in Biological Sciences at Auburn University in Spring 2020.
-I will be starting my postdoctoral research position at Röttinger lab at the Institute for Research on Cancer and Aging in Nice (IRCAN).
+I recently joined Röttinger lab at the Institute for Research on Cancer and Aging in Nice (IRCAN) as a postdoctoral researcher.

 In my next adventure as a postdoc, I will unlock the secrets of regeneration biology in cnidarians.
 I am particular interested in conducting research on the cellular and molecular mechanisms that underly the initiation of whole-body regeneration in the anthozoan cnidarian Nematostella vectensis.